|

 Bonnie M.

-How to Teach Students Who Don't Look Like You: Culturally
+How to Teach Students Who Don't Look Like You: Culturally Relevant Teaching Strategies

-Relevant Teaching Strategies (a practical tool to help
+(a practical tool to help

 teachers understand the "unique lens" through which their

 students view the world -- and develop strategies to teach them) Deskin, Gerald and Greg Steckler.
-When Nothing Makes Sense: Disaster,
+When Nothing Makes Sense: Disaster, Crisis, and Their Effects on Children (readable, practical guide that

 helps adults and children prepare for and deal with various kinds of

-The Lost Art of the Great Speech: How to Write One; How to Deliver It (an extremely readable guide to all aspects of crafting and delivering an excellent speech) Faber, Adele and Elaine Mazlish.
-How to Talk So Kids Will Listen & Listen So Kids Will Talk Fadiman, Ann.
-Ex Libris: Confessions of a Common Reader (a collection of essays recounting "a lifelong love affair with books and language")
+The Lost Art of the Great Speech: How to Write One--How to Deliver It (an extremely readable guide to all aspects of crafting and delivering an excellent speech) Faber, Adele and Elaine Mazlish.
+How to Talk So Kids Will Listen & Listen So Kids Will Talk

 Fleischman,